 In the United States, the government has rolled out a federal stimulus package to offer financial assistance to people in need.
 This has come as a big relief for taxpayers all across the country.
 The official website of the Internal Revenue Service (IRS) provides detailed information on whether you qualify for the financial help that the United States government is providing.
-In addition to this, the government has also relaxed the tax filing deadline both for individuals and businesses.
+In addition to this, the government has also relaxed the tax due date both for individuals and businesses.
 If you live and work in the United States, you can take advantage of the extended deadlines for 2019 income tax filing and payment.
 The coronavirus tax relief is automatic and taxpayers don’t require to file any extra forms or contact the IRS.

-Three key things taxpayers need to know are:
+Four key things taxpayers need to know are:

 It’s not just the restaurants and bars that are out of reach at this time, but a physical meeting with a tax professional is also out of bounds.
 Only the essential services are operational during the current pandemic.
 However, it’s important to prepare for your tax filing in advance – particularly when you are staying home.
 Since most of the offices are still shut, you will not have the luxury of walking in the last hours and get everything ready to file your tax returns for the year 2019.

 Getting the paperwork ready is of crucial importance.
 As soon as your tax return has been processed, you can receive your pending tax refund.
 Most importantly, it helps you get the stimulus checks during the pandemic.
 The checks will be sent to you on the basis of your 2018 or 2019 return.

 Coronavirus tax relief varies from one U.S. state to another.
 Here is a breakdown of the tax relief information by state.